What Forms Do I Need to File Taxes?

 Every tax season you will need to accumulate the right documents to take to your accountant to file your taxes.
 The list below might look long but don’t worry everything on this list applies to every taxpayer.

-When you’re filing your taxes make sure you have the following documents.
+When you’re filing your taxes make you may need the following documents.

 - Social security number